cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 influence outcomes.

-Proficiency in Psych Ops encompasses the use of psychological tactics to navigate intricate interactions and subtly achieve objectives.
+Proficiency in Psych Ops encompasses the use of psychological tactics to navigate intricate interactions and subtly achieve goals.
 These abilities are crucial in negotiations, covert operations, and situations where strategy is more important than physical confrontation.
-Skilled operatives utilise Psych Ops to exert influence and control, mastering the unseen battle in their pursuit of objectives.
+Skilled operatives utilize Psych Ops to exert influence and control, mastering the unseen battle in their pursuit of objectives.